fortanix/terraform-provider-dsm/docs/resources/aws_sobject.md

 subcategory: ""
 description: |-
   Creates a new security object in AWS KMS.
 This is a Bring-Your-Own-Key (BYOK) method and copies an existing DSM local security object to AWS KMS as a Customer Managed Key (CMK).The returned resource object contains the UUID of the security object for further references.
-  AWS sobject can also rotate and enable schedule deletion.
+  AWS security object can also rotate and enable scheduled deletion.
 For more examples, refer Guides/dsm_aws_sobject, Guides/rotate_with_AWS_option and rotate_with_DSM_option.
   Temporary Credentials: AWS security object can also be created using AWS temporary credentials.
 Please refer the below example for temporary credentials.
-  Note: Once schedule deletion is enabled, AWS security object can't be modified.
+  Note: Once scheduled deletion is enabled, AWS security object can't be modified.
   Deletion of a dsm_aws_sobject: Unlike dsm_sobject, deletion of a dsm_aws_sobject is not normal.
   Steps to delete a dsm_azure_sobject:
-  Enable schedule_deletion as shown in the examples of guides/dsm_azure_sobject.Enable delete_key_material as shown in the examples of guides/dsm_azure_sobject.A dsm_aws_sobject can be deleted completely only when its state is destroyed.A dsm_aws_sobject comes to destroyed state when the key is deleted from Azure key vault.To know whether it is in a destroyed state or not, sync keys operation should be performed.Currently, sync keys is not supported by terraform.
+  Enable schedule_deletion as shown in the examples of guides/dsm_azure_sobject.Enable delete_key_material as shown in the examples of guides/dsm_azure_sobject.A dsm_aws_sobject can be deleted completely only when its state is destroyed.A dsm_aws_sobject is destroyed when the key is deleted from Azure key vault.To know whether it is in a destroyed state or not, sync keys operation should be performed.Currently, sync keys is not supported by terraform.
 This can be done in UI by going to the group and HSM/KMS.
 Then click on SYNC KEYS.
 ---

 # dsm_aws_sobject (Resource)

 Creates a new security object in AWS KMS.
 This is a Bring-Your-Own-Key (BYOK) method and copies an existing DSM local security object to AWS KMS as a Customer Managed Key (CMK).The returned resource object contains the UUID of the security object for further references.
-AWS sobject can also rotate and enable schedule deletion.
+AWS security object can also rotate and enable scheduled deletion.
 For more examples, refer Guides/dsm_aws_sobject, Guides/rotate_with_AWS_option and rotate_with_DSM_option.

 **Temporary Credentials**: AWS security object can also be created using AWS temporary credentials.
 Please refer the below example for temporary credentials.

-**Note**: Once schedule deletion is enabled, AWS security object can't be modified.
+**Note**: Once scheduled deletion is enabled, AWS security object can't be modified.

 **Deletion of a dsm_aws_sobject**: Unlike dsm_sobject, deletion of a dsm_aws_sobject is not normal.